rolandneilands/Aspalex/lore/Characters.md

  LN human smith, uncle of Evin.
 Kidnapped by Brimskarda and rescued by the party.

 ### Hibiliminance (Hibby)
-A caged pixie freed by the party at the Sultan’s feast and the blame pinned on suspected assassin Nemoa Archer.
-Original a gift to the Sultan from a Feywild ambassador.
+A caged pixie freed by the party at the Sultan’s feast with the blame pinned on suspected assassin Nemoa Archer.
+Originally a gift to the Sultan from a Feywild ambassador.
 Impetuous, young, naïve and carefree with no memory of her home (secret: “Greenville”).
 Unwilling to stay in hiding despite risk of discovery to all, has a shine for joining Virtu in glassblowing and Leon in cavalry and lance charging.

 ### Jamina al Mubarak al Kamal
 LE Fire Evoker efreeta.
 Fire polo referee, atelier, engineer and inventor.